-The U.S. Army JAG Corps was deployed to assist with these efforts of forming a new Bosnia.
-Over the course of several months, JAG Corps Attorneys were deployed to the area to advise commanders on operational law matters and help with the drafting of peace accords.
+The U.S. Army JAG Corps was deployed to assist with the formation of a new Bosnia.
+Over the course of several months, Judge Advocates advised commanders on operational law matters and helped draft peace accords.

-In this complex environment of creating a new nation, Army JAG Corps Attorneys assisted in an unprecedented scope of legal challenges, including:
+In this complex environment, Judge Advocates assisted in an unprecedented scope of legal challenges, including:

 - Crafting the General Framework Agreement for Peace

 - Advising commanders at all levels on the Rules of Engagement, United Nations Security Council resolutions and prisoner detainment

 - Status of Forces Agreements

 - Acquisition and Cross-Servicing Agreements

 - Providing contract and fiscal law support

 - Administering military justice (in forward and rear detachments)

 - Providing legal support to Soldiers and their families